carlnick/F23-09-Sensor-Fusion-for-Autonomous-Navigation/SensorNav2023/IMU/README.md

-This is the folder for all IMU reltated code.
+This is the folder for all IMU-related code.